Cocktail drum

-Cocktail drums are a type of portable drum kit which combines bass drum and snare drum sounds in a single drum.
+Cocktail drums are a type of portable drum kit that combines bass drum and snare drum sounds in a single drum.

 History

 Cocktail drums were first put into production in the 1940s with the Carlton combo kit, consisting of a vertical 20 inch bass drum, a snare drum, cymbal and other assorted percussion.

 In some episodes of I Love Lucy (1951–57), Ricky Ricardo's band featured a man playing one (according to cocktail drummer Billy Conway).

 Eventually the companies Slingerland, Ludwig-Musser and Gretsch began producing cocktail drums that are more similar to what is used today.
 The typical drum consisted of a floor tom that was 14 inches in diameter and 24 to 26 inches tall, with both top and bottom drumheads.
 The bottom head was struck via a foot-pedal-operated beater and tuned to achieve a bass drum sound.
 The top head was struck with sticks.
 The top head is also fitted with a snare underneath to achieve a snare drum sound.
 The drum's height would normally require the musician to play it standing upright with one foot operating the pedal and one foot bearing the weight of the musician's body (as opposed to a trap set that is played sitting down).
 This made the drum quite easy to move from place to place, as opposed to moving a snare drum, stand for the snare drum, stool and bass drum for a trap set.
 However the tradeoff for this ease of transportation is the practice and balance required to play the instrument that is unnecessary when playing a trap set.
+It can also be played sitting down via a Bar stool.